-- Personal Prof in Computer Science at NUI Galway
+- Personal Prof in Computer Science at University of Galway

 - Research Areas: system dynamics, mathematical modelling, data science and public health informatics

-- Focus on the design of dynamic simulation models to support policy analysis including modelling infectious disease transmission and health systems sustainability and capacity analysis
+- Focus on the design of dynamic simulation models to support public health policy analysis including modelling infectious disease transmission and health systems sustainability and capacity analysis

 - Member of Irish Epidemiological Modelling Advisory Group (IEMAG), and WHO Global Outbreak Alert and Response Network (GOARN)